-Our lounge is located down the hall from your offices in KTH-731.
+Our lounge is located across from your offices in KTH-731.
 There is comfortable furniture, a small fridge, microwave, kettle and coffee maker located there which is enjoyed by all faculty, grad students and staff in Labour Studies.
-Everyone is asked to do their own cleanup of spills etc. Garbage is not emptied often, so we ask that you take any food wrappings/leftovers to the washroom, which is emptied daily.
-The door has a combination lock and the code is provided to all in September.
+Everyone is asked to do their own cleanup of spills etc. The door has a combination lock and the code is provided to all in September.